Attorneys General Warn OpenAI Over ChatGPT Safety Concerns Following User Deaths

 Share

-California and Delaware Attorneys General express serious concerns about ChatGPT's safety, especially for children and teens, following reports of user deaths.
-They warn that OpenAI's restructuring plans may be at risk if safety measures aren't improved.
+California and Delaware Attorneys General express serious concerns about OpenAI's ChatGPT safety, especially for children and teens, following reports of user deaths.
+They warn that the company's restructuring plans may be at risk if safety measures aren't improved.

-California Attorney General Rob Bonta and Delaware Attorney General Kathy Jennings have issued a stark warning to OpenAI, expressing "serious concerns" about the safety of ChatGPT, particularly for children and teens
+California Attorney General Rob Bonta and Delaware Attorney General Kathy Jennings have issued a stern warning to OpenAI, expressing "serious concerns" about the safety of its flagship chatbot, ChatGPT, particularly for children and teens

 1